andrewdallow/Magento2Practise/app/code/Ecommistry/Blog/README.md

  Magento recommends using the UI components as much as possible because they work well together, communicating with each other via the uiRegistry that tracks their asynchronous initialisation.
 Adding new features is as easy as extending existing components.
-This allows one reuse code instead of recreating it for each usage.
+This allows one to reuse code instead of recreating it for each usage.

  UI components are defined by: